kalihale/kalihale/README.md

 ### ⚡ Fun fact:

-Whenever you see `／(•ㅅ•)＼` in my comments, it's just a way for me to tell what I wrote apart from what anyone else wrote.
+Whenever you see `／(^ㅅ^)＼` in my comments, it's just a way for me to tell what I wrote apart from what anyone else wrote.
 I picked up the habit of marking my comments in a distinctive way from a professor during my first large group project and it stuck.
 I used to mark my comments with `<@` as an abbreviated version of an text emoticon rose until a friend pointed out it looks like a bird, so now I use a rabbit emoticon.

 ## Stats